 Some items need to be made specifically for them to be safe.
 Make sure you have the following natural products with you.

 Baby Nail Files and Nail Clippers

-These nail files are made from tempered glass, are non-porous, and won’t absorb most bacteria or germs.
-They’re also SOFTER than normal nail files we’d use, so they’re much safer for your baby.
+Find nail files that are made from tempered glass, are non-porous, and won’t absorb most bacteria or germs.
+They’re also SOFTER than normal nail files we’d use, so they’re much safer for your little one.

 You may belong to the group of parents who prefer to use nail scissors instead of clippers.

 Most who like scissors swear that their slight curve makes it easier to cut baby’s nails.
-Plus, they’re said to be safer, so you’re LESS LIKELY to cut skin.
+Plus, they’re said to be safer and more baby-friendly, so you’re LESS LIKELY to cut the baby’s dry skin.

 Baby Cotton Swabs

 Your medicine cabinet should have safety swabs from a reliable company.
-If you’re looking for an organic baby brand, try these from Sky Organics.
-This is a natural, biodegradable, hypoallergenic, and cruelty-free alternative that’s excellent for infants with sensitive skin and ears.
+If you’re looking for an organic baby brand, try Sky Organics.

 These are great multivitamins for both babies and adults.